martingehrke/finance/README.md

 What is the next step?
 There are varied opinions on that.
 If you want to keep your momentum going, take a look at Scott Adams' advice in the first link.
 Otherwise I would suggest you read everything and anything about personal finance. **Educate thyself!!**

+Also this [Personal Income Spending Flowchart](http://i.imgur.com/qaXYcwz.jpg) is sorta helpful

 ## [They said it better](https://github.com/martingehrke/finance/blob/master/said.md)
 I am certainly not a wordsmith, so someone else has always said it better.